bangsluke/mytraveljournal/README.md

 To quickly get started in production mode, do the following steps:

 1. Check that the backend Apollo Server <https://github.com/bangsluke/server-mytraveljournal> is running correctly
-2. Alternatively navigate to the backend directory, the `server-mytraveljournal` repo <https://github.com/bangsluke/server-mytraveljournal> using `cd server-mytraveljournal` and start the backend by running: `npm run start` in a terminal
+2. Alternatively navigate to the backend directory, the `server-mytraveljournal` repo <https://github.com/bangsluke/server-mytraveljournal> using `cd server-mytraveljournal` and start the backend by running: `npm run start` in a terminal - Note: This will generate TypeScript code from the GraphQL schema in the front end
 3. Open [Neo4j Aura](https://console.neo4j.io/?product=aura-db&tenant=7a5b41a0-6373-5c3c-9fcf-48b80d5d38f2#databases) and use the command `MATCH (n)-[r]->(m) RETURN n, r, m;` to see all nodes and edges
 4. In a terminal, build the frontend by running: `yarn build`
 5. When done, start the frontend by running: `yarn start`